Frequently Asked Questions

 Do you do wholesale?

-Yes, wholesale is a major part of our business model and I have a team of production assistants working with me in the studio to move orders along.
+Yes, wholesale is a major part of my business model and I have a team of production assistants working with me in the studio to move orders along.
 Our turn around time is 6-8 weeks depending on quantity and time of season.
 I have a $900 minimum on wholesale orders and accept accounts on a case by case basis.
 Visit this link for more information about starting a wholesale partnership.

 How do I care for your ceramics?